 Spiders and their relatives are called arachnids.
-Arachnids have the head and thorax combined (cephalothorax) with simple eyes, jaws adapted for tearing or piercing prey, a pair of pedipalps, and eight walking legs.
+Arachnids combine the head and thorax (cephalothorax) with simple eyes, jaws adapted for tearing or piercing prey, a pair of pedipalps, and eight walking legs.
 Arachnids include spiders, scorpions, pseudoscorpions, amblypygids( tailless-whip scorpions), schizomids (micro-whip scorpions), palpigrades, harvestmen, ticks, and mites.
 Spiders are the only arachnids with special glands in their abdomen that produce silk.

-Occasional invaders are insects that you don’t create as much of a buzz as the other more common Florida Insects.
-They usually wander into your home searching for shelter, warmth, water, or food.
+Occasional invaders are insects that you don’t create as much of a buzz as the other, more common Florida Insects.
+They usually wander into your home, searching for shelter, warmth, water, or food.
 Some may or may not be aggressive and may or may not spread diseases.
 Typically occasional invaders are more of a nuisance pest than anything.
 Occasional bugs don’t produce indoor colonies the size of other well-known bugs, like Florida’s more commonly known pests which have a reputation for causing structural damage, sanitation, or health concerns.
-However, they can infest and grow in numbers that may cause aggravation or discomfort in your own home.
+However, they can infest and grow in numbers that may cause aggravation or discomfort in your home.
 Regardless of how harmless these occasional invaders may or not be compared to other insects, not many of us are willing to share our own home with any little creature that is not of the family, a pet, or paying rent!
 When it comes to occasional invaders, here are some you could be dealing with: